J. Cahill a, A. Kay a, V. Howard a, B. Mulcahy b, M. Forde b, S. George b, E. Ziampra c, F. Duffy c, G. Lacey d,e, F. Fitzpatrick f.

 Objectives: Hand hygiene is critical to patient safety, but low performance in terms of the quantity and quality of hand hygiene is often reported.
 Training-to-proficiency is common for other clinical skills, but no proficiency-based training program for hand hygiene has been reported in the literature.
-This study developed a proficiency-based training program to improve hand hygiene quality in line with World Health Organization (WHO) guidelines and assessed the amount of training required to reach proficiency.
+Therefore, this study developed a proficiency-based training program to improve hand hygiene quality in line with World Health Organization (WHO) guidelines.
+It assessed the amount of training required to reach proficiency.
 The training was delivered as part of a 5-day induction for students on the Physician Assistant online program.

 Results: The average training episode lasted 2.5 minutes and consisted of 4.5 hand hygiene exercises.
 The average student completed 5 training episodes (1 per day) taking a total of 17 minutes.
 A total of 40% (17) of the students achieved proficiency within the 5 days.
 Proficiency was strongly correlated with the number of training exercises completed (r = 0.79, P < .001) and the total time spent training (r = 0.75, P < .001).
 Linear regression predicted that the 32 hand hygiene exercises or a total of 23-minute training were required to achieve proficiency.